calluxpore/Acoustic-Morphologies-Sound-based-Form-Generation-Through-Computation/README.md

 7. Preparation for 3D Printing: Sorting and orienting the geometry for printing.

 <img src="algorithm.png" alt="Algorithm" style="border-radius: 10px;">

-## Hardware Requirements:

-1. Microphone for real-time audio capture.
-2. Computer with adequate processing power and memory.

-## Technical Expertise:

-1. Knowledge in parametric and computational design principles.
-2. Proficiency in audio production tools.
-3. Experience with Rhino, Grasshopper, and related extensions.

 ## Usage
 To use this project: